ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 lang: en
 featured-image: hackerx-2017.png
 featured-image-description: Recruitment speed dating might be worth it
-Featured-image-alt: Speed dating for work
+featured-image-alt: Speed dating for work
 ---

 As soon as I completed my Johns Hopkins data science specialization with Coursera [that one time](https://www.coursera.org/specializations/jhu-data-science), offers began flooding in.